Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Appendix

 \end{definition}

-Polarization captures global opinion variance, while disagreement quantifies local tensions among socially connected users.
+Polarization captures global opinion variance, while disagreement quantifies local tensions among socially connected agents.
 Together, they provide a comprehensive view of opinion fragmentation and are widely adopted in the literature~\citep{musco2018minimizing,wang2023relationship,zhu2021minimizing}.

 Recalling that the equilibrium opinion vector $\bm{z}^*$ depends only on the innate opinions $\innateopinions$ and the Laplacian $\mat{L}$ via \Cref{eq:fj_equilibirum}, one obtains the following:

 \begin{observation}[Polarization plus disagreement for undirected graphs] For any mean-centered innate opinion vector $\innateopinions$, the sum of polarization and disagreement can be written as